 - Other portable heaters run on propane, and depending on the size of your heater, require a can or tank of propane like you’d use with a grill.

-- Although extra folding chairs will ensure there is plenty of seating for guests, consider making your setup even more comfortable with a few pieces of outdoor furniture.
+- When temperatures are ideal for sitting outside, consider making your setup even more comfortable with a few pieces of outdoor furniture.

 - A simple sectional or well-padded patio chair are an instant upgrade to your tailgating setup.

-- Consider bringing a patio umbrella or two to expand your gathering outside of the tailgating canopy.
+- If you're tailgating at the football stadium, consider bringing a patio umbrella or two to expand your gathering outside of the tailgating canopy.
 They come in a variety of sizes, shapes and materials, with varying degrees of resistance to moisture and UV rays.